tahardi/bearclave/docs/GCP.md

 2. **Setup Billing** Navigate to the Google Cloud [Console](https://console.cloud.google.com/).
 At the time of this writing (June, 2025), Google offers $300 in credits for new Google Cloud users.
 Sign up if it is still available.
-Either way, you will need to add a valid Billing method to your account to use TEE-enabled cloud resources.
+Regardless, you will need to add a valid Billing method to your account to use TEE-enabled cloud resources.

 ---